© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cock Hill, Saxon burial mound is a scheduled monument protected by Historic England under reference 1003609.
 View the official record →

-Cock Hill is a Saxon burial mound located in Lincolnshire, England, and is recorded on the National Heritage List for England under entry 1003609.
+Cock Hill is a Saxon burial mound located in Lincolnshire, England, forming part of the archaeological landscape of early medieval funerary practice in the region.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1003609.

 Cock Hill, Saxon burial mound is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1003609.